 Recall that the metric $g$ is said to be {\em balanced} if $\omega^{n-1}$ is closed.
 The above identity shows that $g$ is balanced if and only if $\eta =0$.
 When $n=2$, $\eta =0$ means $\tau =0$, so balanced complex surfaces are K\"ahler.
 But in dimension $n\geq 3$, $\eta $ contains less information than $\tau$.
-Using the structure equations and the first Bianchi identity, we get that
+By the structure equations and the first Bianchi identity, one gets the following

 \begin{lemma} Under any unitary frame $e$, it holds that

 \end{lemma}